 You take your best box and approach your cat, Handsome Eli.

-You throw Eli’s favourite treat in the box, and he jumps in.
-You close the lid with haste before realizing the trap's still in your hand!
-You open the box to add it, but... where's the cat?!
+You throw Eliโs favourite treat in the box, and he jumps in.
+You close the lid with haste before realizing you did not give him a little pet on the head!
+You open the box to pet Eli, but the box is empty... where's the cat?!

 Eli is nowhere to be found...